c0mmando/Hack-Liberty-Resources/hack-liberty-resources.md

 - [Vonu Podcast](https://vonupodcast.com) - the podcast making you invulnerable to the coercion of the State and the servile society

 ### **Projects & Organizations**
-- [Annas-Archive.org](https://annas-archive.org/) - The world’s largest open-source open-data library.
-Mirrors Sci-Hub, Library Genesis, Z-Library, and more.
+- [Annas Archive](https://annas-archive.org/) - the world’s largest open-source open-data library. mirrors sci-hub, library genesis, z-library, and more.
 22,052,322 books, 97,847,390 papers, 2,451,032 comics, 673,013 magazines — preserved forever.
+- [AnarSec](https://www.anarsec.guide/) - tech guides for anarchists
-- [AnonymousLand.org](https://www.anonymousland.org) - a community dedicated to providing anonymity enhancing guides and services
+- [Anonymous Land](https://www.anonymousland.org) - a community dedicated to providing anonymity enhancing guides and services
-- [AnonymousPlanet.org](https://anonymousplanet.org/) - a community contributed online guide to anonymity written for activists, journalists, scientists, lawyers, whistle-blowers, and good people being oppressed, censored, harassed anywhere
+- [Anonymous Planet](https://anonymousplanet.org/) - a community contributed online guide to anonymity written for activists, journalists, scientists, lawyers, whistle-blowers, and good people being oppressed, censored, harassed anywhere
 - [Electronic Frontier Foundation](https://www.eff.org) - the leading nonprofit organization defending civil liberties in the digital world.
 Founded in 1990, EFF champions user privacy, free expression, and innovation through impact litigation, policy analysis, grassroots activism, and technology development.
 EFF's mission is to ensure that technology supports freedom, justice, and innovation for all people of the world.
-- [PrivacyGuides.org](https://www.privacyguides.org/) - a non-profit, socially motivated website that provides information for protecting your data security and privacy
+- [Privacy Guides](https://www.privacyguides.org/) - a non-profit, socially motivated website that provides information for protecting your data security and privacy
 - [Tor Project](https://www.torproject.org/) - fights every day for everyone to have private access to an uncensored internet, and Tor has become the world's strongest tool for privacy and freedom online
 - [Veilid](https://veilid.com/) - framework that allows anyone to build a distributed, private app.
 Veilid gives users the privacy to opt out of data collection and online tracking.
 Veilid is being built with user experience, privacy, and safety as our top priorities.
 It is open source and available to everyone to use and build upon